Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Discussion

 \subsection{Outliers and Token Frequency}

-\citet{li-etal-2021-bert} and \citet{gaoetal-representation_degeneration} show that low frequency tokens embeddings lie further away from high frequency ones in the embedding space.
-From the point of view of outliers, this would mean that they initially have high magnitude and decrease towards the final layers.
-This would ensure that in the initial layers the token frequency has stronger influence over the hidden state geometry, in agreement with \citet{li-etal-2021-bert} who show that the different geometry of frequent and non-frequent tokens is more evident for the layers closer to the input.
-Indeed we observe this effect for outlier 381 BERT-base and 588 in RoBERTa-base (see \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased}).
-This suggests that these outlier dimensions are responsible for the geometry of the hidden states.
+\citet{li-etal-2021-bert} and \citet{gaoetal-representation_degeneration} show that embeddings of low frequency tokens lie further away from high frequency ones in the embedding space.
+In \cref{sec:influence_of_frequency} we showed how the outlier parameters influence the hidden state geometry proportionally to token frequency, and how this is more sensitive at earlier layers.
+This is consistent with findings of \citet{li-etal-2021-bert} who show that the different geometry of frequent and non-frequent tokens is more evident for the layers closer to the input.
+Indeed, we observe this effect for \out{381} in BERT-base and \out{588} in RoBERTa-base (see \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased}).

-We further contribute direct evidence of the correlation between token frequency and outlier impact (\cref{sec:influence_of_frequency} ).
-To the best of our knowledge, this is the first work to demonstrate the link not only between the geometry of the hidden states and token frequency, but also the model performance.
+To the best of our knowledge, this is the first work to demonstrate the link not only between the geometry of the hidden states and frequency of encoded tokens in pre-training data, but also the model performance.